jignesh119/CodeSync/README.md

 # CodeSync

-ChatSync is a real-time collaborative code editor built with React, TypeScript, WebSockets, and Monaco Editor.
+CodeSync is a real-time collaborative code editor built with React, TypeScript, WebSockets, and Monaco Editor.
 This app allows multiple users to work together on code in real time within a shared room.

 ## Features